valterzzz/liftingAnchorDetailTeklaOpenApi/README.md

 # liftingAnchorDetailTeklaOpenApi
 A Tekla Open Api application that reads data from elements in Tekla, calculates sutable lifting anchors and inserts them back in Tekla Structures element.

+Disclaimer - This is a prototype and should be used at your own risk.

 How to use -
 1) Unzip the liftingLoopComponents file.
 2) Insert the profile files in profile catalog using Tekla Structures.